iPlumb3r/Simpliscope/Lenses/ReadMe_EN.md

 Use Case
 -
-This - very simple - use case show how lenses could be applied for analysing a knowledge domai with several "entagled" lenses
+This - very simple - use case show how lenses could be applied for analysing a knowledge domain with several "entangled" lenses

 ![Use Case](https://github.com/iPlumb3r/Dicho-Scope/blob/master/images/MixingSeveralDichotomies.png)